CodeandUnite/Cyrpto_Calculator/readme.md

-# Welcome to Cyrpto-Calculator!
+#**Welcome to Cyrpto-Calculator**

-We are currently in version 0.0.1 EARLY Alpha.
-Our product will enable you to check the prices of your favorite cyrpto-currency.
-In addition, you will be able to do simple analysis that allows you to see what the worth of your bitcoin would be if it increased.
+ We are a simple calculator for cyrpto-currencies such as Bitcoin, Litecoin, and Etherium.
+Our command line tool allows you to get the price for your currencies fast and within your compiler.
+In addition, we allow you to do simple analysis so you can make wise decision in choosing to purchase certain cyrpto-currencies.

-As we mentioned, we are in Early Alpha.
-Therefore, if you use this program please be prepared to find bugs, errors, and simple annoyances.
-We are working hard to fix any problems we have.
-If you find yourself wanting to contribute to this project we very much could use your help.

-# How to Download

-Downloading is very simple.
-The first step you will need to do is install Python 2.7.
-The second step is to download the project files to your system(Git recommended as we are changing the code often) and run 'main.py'

-# How to contribute

-It does not matter if you are an experienced or unexperienced programmer.
-We feel that this project could be great for you!
-Currently, we have a lot of bugs and work to do to make this project great.
-The first step to contributing is to check out the issues and projects tabs on Github.
-The second option is optiomal, but we would appreciate if you chat us up on Discord.
-Finally, the third step is to work on your issue and submit a pull-request.
-The core developers will test your code and if it works than we will make it official.
-Please ensure that your code is Python 2.7 and PEP-8 compliant or your code will be automatically rejected by Travis-cl

-## We appreciate you taking the time to view this project.
-Mahalo and have a fantastic day/night/evening

-P.s We could use writers too for documentation.
+**NOTE: We are currently  under EARLY ALPHA release with many bugs being fixed **

+##**How to download**

+ 1. Download the code to your computer.
+ 2. Ensure that Python 2.7 is installed
+ 3. Run Main.py to start the program
+*GIT Source control is highly recommended.
+Please pull everyday as changes are imminent and unscheduled*

+##**Contribute**
+Contributors are welcomed!
+If you have skills in Python than we could really appreciate your help.
+Please check out our issues and projects page.
+If you find something you would like to work on feel free to work on it and submit a pull request.
+In addition, we highly encourage that talk to us on Discord.
+We are here to help you.
+Together, we can make this project great.

+### Thank you for visiting our project